-NB: This event was cancelled in 2016 and has not yet been confirmed for 2017!
+NB: This event was cancelled in recent years and has not yet been confirmed for 2018!

 If you want to escape the city but still stay near to Stockholm, you can always celebrate out in the archipelago.
-Book ahead at Djurönäset Konferens & Hotell, which is accessible from the city centre by road, and you can have a traditional Midsummer lunch, complete with pickled herring and all the trimmings.
+Djurönäset Konferens & Hotell, which is accessible from the city centre by road, usually puts on a traditional Midsummer lunch, complete with pickled herring and all the trimmings.
 Rooms are available on Booking.com.